 The Neewer NW985N Remote N mode does work with the Commander, but I'm very unhappy with its TTL power in this mode, it doesn't respond right.
 So close, but yet so far.
 The first pictures towards top of page (and the Manual pictures here) shows it has equal power to the Nikon, but something happens in this Slave N TTL mode.
 Manual Commander mode appears to work OK.

-White Balance Cards: FWIW, the two white balance cards in pictures above are the Porta Brace White Balance card ($5 at B&H) and the more expensive WhiBal White Balance card ($20 and $30).
+White Balance Cards: FWIW, the two white balance cards in pictures above are the Porta Brace White Balance card ($5 at B&H or Adorama) and the more expensive Whibal brand white balance card is possibly technically better, as they claim to test each card, and it costs $20 and $30.
+Not a thing wrong with either, but I have two of each, and I usually use the Porta Brace card.
 Clicking one with the raw White Balance tool instantly corrects the color, which can be pretty bad until you do.
-You can click the pictures individually (done here, because each case was a different flash power, even a different flash, they varied quite a bit - see HSS section, which was not corrected, some pink, some blue).
+You can click the pictures individually (done here, because each case was a different flash power, even a different flash, they varied quite a bit — see HSS section, which was not corrected, some pink, some blue).
 Or you can click one test picture (with card in it), and have it apply to all following pictures in the same lighting situation (like a portrait session).
 It makes color correction be very easy, and fast, and good ... extremely desirable.

 I find the two cards to be interchangeable, equally good.
 I tend to use the Porta Brace card.
 Both normally vary about 50K clicking around on the same card, but normally they are very close to each other.
 Sometimes though, in some light, including the pictures above, now and then one card might differ up to 250K, sometimes one card higher, sometimes the other.
 But usually very near the same.
 Seems to make no real difference, but either card is tremendously useful.